jfrome1/NTW2029/src/content/docs/course-ntw2029/exercises/e02-explain-something.md

 Please pick something based on your own knowledge and skills and of an [:appropriately narrow scope](#x-scope).

 Make sure that you [:think of your reader](#x-reader) while writing your explanation.
-After reading your explanation, your reader should be able to do the thing you describe (although not expertly).
+After reading your explanation, your reader should be able to do the thing you explain (even if at a beginner level).
+It's not enough if they just know _about_ the task you explain.

 What would an average NUSC first-year student know about your topic already?
 What terms or concepts would they need explained?